-Off the Record Twickenham (OTR) takes your privacy seriously and has a legal responsibility to keep all the personal information that we hold about you safe.
+Off the Record Twickenham (OTR) takes your privacy very seriously.
+We have a legal responsibility to keep all the personal information that we hold about you safe.
 This page talks about how we handle information about you, why we need to do this, and your rights.

 What personal information do we collect and why?

 When you contact us (or a parent/other adult contacts us on your behalf) we’ll ask for your name, date of birth, address and contact details – ‘phone, text and/or email.
-We need this information so we can contact you, and so we know you are eligible to use the service
+We need this information so we can contact you and check that you are eligible to use the service.

 Other information we may ask for:

 We also ask for other information like the name of your GP surgery, your ethnicity and how you heard about us.
 We may also collect more sensitive information, for example about a health issue or a disability, which might help us tailor our support to your needs.

 You don’t have to provide this information, but it helps in a number of ways.

 We use this data – which we anonymise so that no-one knows who you are, to:

 - provide statistical information for funders showing the need for our service,